-1.1.
-Loughborough University respects and observes the principle of copyright protection for all qualifying works in accordance with current legislation, principally the Copyright Design and Patents Act 1988. ln order to deliver good practice and legal compliance in relation to copyright matters, it remains the responsibility of staff and students are expected to abide by this policy and its related procedures to ensure compliance whilst protecting the reputation of the University and avoid incurring liability.
+1.2.
+Loughborough University respects and observes the principle of copyright protection for all qualifying works in accordance with current legislation, principally but not limited to the Copyright Design and Patents Act 1988 (as amended). ln order to deliver good practice and legal compliance in relation to copyright matters, it remains the responsibility of staff and students to abide by this policy and its related procedures to ensure compliance whilst protecting the reputation of the University and avoid incurring liability.

 1.3.
-The Secretary to Council is the designated signatory for copyright matters within the University.
-Day-to-day matters relating to copyright are overseen by the University’s Copyright Advisor, based in the University Library, and IT Services.
+Chief Operating Officer is the designated signatory for copyright matters within the University.
+Day-to-day matters relating to copyright are overseen by the University’s Copyright Advisors, based in the University Library, and IT Services.

 2. Copyright: compliance.

-2.2.
-The University acknowledges that copyright can be complicated and counter-intuitive and therefore provides written guidance and specific advice appropriate to staff and students on copyright compliance for its members.
-This is available from the University’s Copyright web pages), the University’s Copyright Advisors at firstname.lastname@example.org and the University’s IT Acceptable Use Policy (AUP).
+2.3 The University acknowledges that copyright can be complicated and counter-intuitive and therefore provides written guidance and specific advice appropriate to staff and students on copyright compliance.
+This is available from the University’s Copyright web pages, the University’s Copyright Advisors at firstname.lastname@example.org and the University’s IT Acceptable Use Policy (AUP).
 The University will also provide relevant training to be co-ordinated by Staff Development in conjunction with the University’s Copyright Advisors and IT Services.

 3. Copyright: ownership.

 In accordance with the Copyright, Designs and Patents Act 1988 and in the absence of an agreement to the contrary, the copyright and/or database right in material produced by staff members in the course of their duties rests with the University subject to the exceptions outlined in 3.1 below.
 The University recognises that authors of material subject to copyright and/or database right have moral rights as acquired by law.

-3.1.
-As outlined in the academic conditions of service, the University makes no claim on the copyright and/or database right in staff research outputs, subject to granting the University an irrevocable, royalty-free, non-exclusive, perpetual, worldwide licence to copy such materials onto any University electronic repository, including the right (without seeking consent) to make necessary changes in accordance with technical requirements of such repository.
+3.1 As outlined in the academic conditions of service, the University makes no claim on the copyright and/or database right in academic communications, subject to granting the University an irrevocable, royalty-free, non-exclusive, perpetual, worldwide licence to copy such materials onto any University electronic repository, including the right (without seeking consent) to make necessary changes in accordance with technical requirements of such repository.
 In this context academic communications include, but are not limited to, journal articles, conference papers, seminar or conference presentations, novels, theatrical works (including plays), musical works (including lyrics and scores), or other artistic works.
-In addition, where possible the University requires a copy of every research output, where possible and after it has been peer reviewed, to be deposited in the University Institutional Repository.
-Further information regarding open access publishing and the University’s Institutional Repository is available from the University Library.
+In addition, where possible the University requires a copy of every research output to be deposited in the relevant University Repository.

-3.3.
-In the absence of an agreement to the contrary, the copyright and/or database right in material produced by staff members in the course of their duties rests with the University.
+3.2 In the absence of an agreement to the contrary, the copyright and/or database right in material produced by staff members in the course of their duties rests with the University.
 This includes, but is not limited to, teaching material, internal reports, policies, etc. Performance rights and moral rights exist independently of copyright and these rights are not affected.

-4.1.
-In general, the University will look favourably on requests from third parties or University staff or students who wish to reproduce Loughborough University copyright protected materials.
+5.1 In general, the University will look favourably on requests from third parties or University staff or students who wish to reproduce Loughborough University copyright protected materials.
 In the first instance, requests of this kind should be directed to the Copyright Advisors.

-4.2.
-If a member of staff or doctoral researcher wishes to deposit in the public domain digital teaching material he/she has created in the course of his/her duties, e.g. as Open Educational Resources, a proposal must first be submitted to the E-Learning Officer Group through the Head of E-Learning.
+5.2 If a member of staff or doctoral researcher wishes to deposit in the public domain digital teaching material they have created in the course of their duties, e.g. as Open Educational Resources, advice should be sought from the Centre for Academic Practice.